Rational Emotive Behavioral Therapy (REBT)

 Through various techniques and exercises, you learn to replace these rigid demands with more flexible preferences.

-What can I expect from an REBT session?
+What can I expect from sessions in Rational Emotive Behavioral Therapy (REBT)?

-A typical REBT session is active and directive.
+A typical Rational Emotive Behavioral Therapy (REBT) session is active and directive.
 Your therapist will work collaboratively with you to:

 • Identify current challenges and emotional responses